oleg3790/SqlConverter/README.md

 ## Overview

-Library which exposes a service that will convert (a specific DB's) SQL DML (update, insert and merge) into a select and partially validate parameters
+Exposes a service that will convert (vA specific) SQL DML (update, insert and merge) into select and partially validate parameters

 ## Usage